Galbator1x/23_typograf/README.md

 # Typograf Service

 This is typograph with the web interface.
 Typograph - is a tool of the russian text preparation for publication on the Web.
-He takes over the most routine tasks, such as:
+It takes over the most routine tasks, such as:

 - replacement quotes ' and " to « »
 - in the right places to replace hyphens with dashes
 - replacing dashes for a short dash in phone numbers
-- binding numbers followed by the words non-breaking hyphen
+- binding numbers followed by the words non-breaking space
 - removing extra spaces and line breaks
 - binding unions and any words of 1-2 symbol followed by the words.

 ## Installation

 ```
-pip install -r requirements.txt
+$ pip install -r requirements.txt
+$ . dev.env
 ```

 ## Usage